The Asset Management Review: European Overview

 The new prudential framework is also intended to tighten requirements relating to equivalence decisions taken in relation to third countries and the supervision of firms with parent undertakings in third countries.
 Where a firm has its parent undertaking in a third country, if the relevant EU supervisory authority considers that the firm is not subject to supervision by the third country that is equivalent to the supervision under this new prudential framework, it may require the establishment of an investment holding company or mixed financial holding company in the EU.

-The European Regulation on short selling and certain aspects of credit default swaps (the Short Selling Regulation)159 was published in the OJ on 24 March 2012 and took effect on 1 November 2012.
-As an EU regulation, it has direct effect in Member States and did not require any further transposition into national law.
-The Short Selling Regulation introduces measures to harmonise short-selling regimes across the EU for the first time.
-Significant provisions include:
+The European Regulation on short selling and certain aspects of credit default swaps (the Short Selling Regulation)104 was published in the OJ on 24 March 2012 and took effect on 1 November 2012.
+Significant provisions of the Short Selling Regulation include: